 When transferring a teaching license from state to state, the best first step is to contact the Department of Instruction in the state in which you plan to reside.

 This agency is referred to as the DOE or Department of Education.
 Each state is different, but luckily, the majority of state licenses transfer to other states with relative ease through something called license reciprocity.
 Reciprocity which means each state recognizes your host state’s teaching credential as proof you are a qualified specialist in teaching.
-Should you plan to move states immediately after completing your licensure program, it is recommended the student obtain your home state license, then apply to transfer your license to the state you plan to live and work.
+Should you plan to move states immediately after completing your licensure program, it is recommended that you obtain your home state license, then apply to transfer your license to the state you plan to live and work.

 Nearly all states in the National Association of State Directors of Teacher Education Certification (NASDTEC) have signed the NASDTEC Interstate Agreement.
 This agreement gives certified teachers eligibility for certification in the state they seek to relocate.
 Often times, NASDTEC will require additional testing and state-specific clearances in order to transfer your credential.
-It is important to note that you need be a licensed teacher, so that you will qualify according to NASDTEC’s requirements.
+It is important to note that you need to be a licensed teacher so that you will qualify according to NASDTEC’s requirements.
 Also, note that many states will offer a temporary provisional certificate valid from 1 to 5 years.

 Knowing all this, in the end, the best advice is to contact a real person in the state you seek to reside and work.
-Find a DOE specialist or Human Resources administrator in any in-state University and work with them directly.
-Throughout the process you will find it easiest and quickest to work with the same individual specialist each regarding questions and help.
+Find a DOE specialist or Human Resources administrator in an in-state University and work with them directly.
+Throughout the process, you will find it easiest and quickest to work with the same individual specialist each regarding questions and help.
 These experts are paid to help and their guidance will prove invaluable.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.